General sets (LazySet)

 is optional because there is a fallback implementation relying on σ

 .
-However, for potentially unbounded sets (which includes most lazy set types) this fallback cannot be used and an explicit method must be implemented.
+However, for potentially unbounded sets (which includes most lazy set types) this fallback cannot be used and an explicit implementation should be provided.

 The subtypes of LazySet